 Midtown is rightly known for:

-• “The Heart of the Arts” including the High Museum, Fox Theatre, and Woodruff Center
+• Serving as “The Heart of the Arts,” thanks to the High Museum of Art, the Fox Theatre, and the Woodruff Arts Center;

-• A winning combo of neighborhood feel and convenient, walkable urban living
+• Its winning combo of neighborhood feel and convenient, walkable urban living.

-Midtown is growing quickly, with business and residential construction projects everywhere.
-Whether you’re moving to a new apartment or choosing a place for a dinner date, you can’t go wrong with Midtown.
+Midtown continues to grow quickly, with several business and residential construction projects in progress.
+So, whether you plan to move into a new apartment or choose a place for a dinner date, you can’t go wrong with this lively neighborhood.

 Living in Downtown Atlanta

-Downtown is still the place for business, government and tourist attractions.
-It’s home to the gold-domed State Capitol, along with city, county, and federal government facilities.
+Downtown remains the place for business headquarters, government operations, and tourist attractions.
+It houses the gold-domed State Capitol, along with city, county, and federal government facilities.

-On the business end, there’s a plethora of big-name brands stationed here: Coca Cola, AmericasMart, and the Georgia World Congress Center, to name a few.
-Downtown is bustling with trade shows, conventions, and day-to-day business.
+On the business end, big-name brands station themselves here as well, including Coca Cola, AmericasMart, and the Georgia World Congress Center, to name a few.
+Downtown bustles constantly with trade shows, conventions, and day-to-day business.

-But we can’t forget the attractions.
-You could spend days touring and exploring:
+But, we can’t forget the attractions.
+You could spend days exploring the neighborhood like a tourist at these places:

 • Georgia Aquarium